 - Assists the principal investigator with developing, writing and editing non-scientific portions of investigator-initiated clinical research/trial protocol documents.
-May include their associated materials (letters of intent, consent documents, patient materials, IRB application, etc.).
+May include their associated materials (letters of intent, consent documents, patient materials, IRB application, grant documents/sections related to the trial/research study, investigator brochures etc.).

-- Works collaboratively with study team members and regulatory and operational staff, to develop or coordinate the development of the study design and protocol required information.
+- Works collaboratively with study team members/regulatory/operational staff, to develop or coordinate the development of the study design and protocol required information.

 - Expands non-scientific areas of the protocol document from limited information and with minimal direct supervision.

-- In partnership with and at the behest of the principal investigator, may communicate with pharmaceutical or academic partners to obtain and facilitate operational language.
+- In partnership with and at the behest of the principal investigator, may communicate with pharmaceutical/academic partners/other stakeholders to obtain and facilitate operational language.

 - Reviews the entire protocol document for content, consistency, clarity, formatting, and grammar to ensure a submission-ready document.